|Driftwood on Mutton Bird beach|

 |For those who were lost|

-The ANZAC centre gives you a real sense of how global this war really was, bringing so many countries into play as it did through the complicated system of allies.
-This event which led to the greatest human toll of any conflict, will never be forgotten but for now we can enjoy the beautiful beaches and coastline without fear for our lives.
-Apart from the sharks that is..
+The ANZAC centre gives you a real sense of how global this war really was.
+The war brought so many countries into play through the complicated system of allies.
+This event which led to the greatest human toll of any conflict, will never be forgotten.